 Leather pouches rarely 'fail', and it's almost impossible to accurately test them (in place) because of other factors which work in conjunction with the operation of a pouch: Namely, the bleed and the pouch well.
 On the other hand, pouches 'can' get so 'worn out' that they leak to the point where they become 'ineffective', or lose the 'power' required to activate (or move) the valve.
 More on that later....

 In the case of the Simplex, testing is a little easier because the bleed is located in the main valve board.
 So, that only leaves the pouch well.
 However, because of its advanced age, the wood in the Simplex valve/pneumatic block is often the chief source of problems.
-That's because as all wood ages it dries out, and as that happens, atmospheric air leaks into block 'through' the wood causing the valve to become less and less responsive.
+That's because as all wood ages it dries out, and as that happens, atmospheric air leaks into the block 'through' the wood, causing the valve to become less and less responsive.
 For this reason, it is recommended that all internal air passages be sealed with a sealer like Phenoseal when a block is rebuilt.

 As a side note, although slightly less of a problem, the Simplex also has a reputation of having internal leakage where the metal intake valve seat (a type of grommet) is connected to the wood.
 But here again, the problem is actually wood shrinkage due to age, and also here again the corrective action is to seal the grommet in place with a sealer like Phenoseal.